ibexa/documentation-developer/docs/users/user_management_guide.md

 ## How does user management work

-[[= product_name =]] simplifies user management with an intuitive and powerful system of accounts, Roles, Permissions, groups, and segments.
+[[= product_name =]] simplifies user management with an intuitive and powerful system of accounts, roles, permissions, groups, and segments.
 You can find all user groups and users in the **Admin** panel by selecting **Users**.
 Here, you can manage users, their relations, roles, and policies.